SlicerMorph/S_2019/Lab02_Slicer#1_Intro/README.md

    * module usage history
    * navigation through module usage history

-   Either use search functionality (click on the magnifying glass and start typing) or the drowdown list (Informatics > Sample Data) and find the Sample Data module.
+  :pencil: Either use search functionality (click on the magnifying glass and start typing) or the drowdown list (Informatics > Sample Data) and find the Sample Data module.
 Load CT-MRBrain.
 This will download and load a CT volume and 2 MR volumes.

  <img src="images/sample.data.png">